prakashatul1/IP/HLD/g_googleMaps/google_maps.md

 - route service will call this traffic data to identify traffic
 - from node1 to node2 it can add weights to route path

+things to note
 ----------
 - we have picture of the map
+- we can use cdn and object store for that
+- eg : abc.com/1100 geohash